joel-bentley/stock-chart/README.md

 ---

-To use, first add .env files in root.
+To use, first add .env files in root and /client.
 Use yarn to install dependencies within root and /client directories.

 For development, type 'npm run dev'